Last updated on August 23rd, 2024 at 08:42 am

 Now, let’s get back to the question of naturalization.
 Simply put, a naturalized citizen is someone who wasn’t born a U.S. citizen and instead became one after immigrating to the U.S.

-If you already went through the naturalization process and don’t have unpaid child support, tax or loan delinquency, or a criminal history that would prohibit you from applying, you’re likely eligible to apply for a U.S. passport now.
+If you already went through the naturalization process and didn’t have unpaid child support, tax or loan delinquency, or a criminal history that would prohibit you from applying, you’re likely eligible to apply for a U.S. passport now.

 People whose immigration status is something other than naturalized citizens will need to become naturalized to obtain a U.S. passport.
 Read on to learn more about naturalization.